Mew-Lew/Rom-conversion-scripts/ISO2GOD/Iso2god.md

 6. **Create and Edit Script:** (Choose the script you need)

-   * **iso2god.sh:** This script performs a two-step conversion: Rewrites ISO file to compress then converts the rewritten ISO to GOD.
+   * **iso2god.sh:** This script performs a two-step conversion: Rewrites ISO file to compress then converts the rebuilt ISO to GOD.
    You are prompted to decide if you want to keep the rebuilt ISO file/s.

    - Type: `nano iso2god.sh`